ZoneMinder/zmNinja/docs/SSL-Configuration.md

 Once you are done with these steps, zmNinja should be able to connect to ZM via SSL.
 Make sure you select SSL in the settings

 ####CA signed certificates
 If you purchase a signed certificate, or set up your own root CA zmNinja should just work over SSL.

+You should not have to go through the process of installing certificates in your phone.

 I haven't tried it so far.